 The mission of Fauquier Community Child Care is to elevate the quality of all child care available in Fauquier County.
 FCCC promotes the growth and development of the whole child in an atmosphere where core values are preserved.
 FCCC provides continuous, high quality, affordable, accessible and safe child care.
 FCCC meets the out-of-school needs of the children served by Fauquier County Public Schools within a nurturing environment that encourages children to grow, interact and play.

-Fauquier Community Child Care is entering into its 27th year of caring for children in Fauquier County Public Schools.
-FCCC, is a licensed a non-profit child care program that offers sliding scale tuition rates based on a family’s income.
+Fauquier Community Child Care is in its 31st year of caring for children in Fauquier County Public Schools.
+FCCC is a licensed, non-profit, child care program that offers sliding scale tuition rates based on a family’s income.

 Fauquier Community Child Care, Inc. (FCCC) opened its first sites in 1991 and remains an integral part of supporting children in Fauquier County by providing licensed child care to meet the needs of the families in our community.
 In 1990, it was estimated that over 3,000 elementary school students needed quality childcare and county resources only offered 300 slots for licensed care in the county.
 Concerned leaders and collaborative partners including the Department of Social Services, the Department of Parks and Recreation, CADRE (Community Alliance for Drug Rehabilitation and Education) and the local Cooperative Extension Office designed a child care program meeting the need of quality childcare, therefore establishing Fauquier Community Child Care, Inc.